All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 Nearsightedness is associated with a variety of complications from mild to severe, such as:

-- Other eye problems.
-Severe nearsightedness puts you at a slightly increased risk of retinal detachment, glaucoma, cataracts and myopic maculopathy — damage in the central retinal area.
+Other eye problems.
+Severe nearsightedness puts you at an increased risk of retinal detachment, glaucoma, cataracts and myopic maculopathy — damage in the central retinal area.
 The tissues in long eyeballs are stretched and thinned, causing tears, inflammation, new blood vessels that are weak and bleed easily, and scarring.

 Nearsightedness is diagnosed by a basic eye exam, which includes a refraction assessment and an eye health exam.